 As a company, we depend on the environment for the water and wastewater services we provide.
 We take our responsibilities to protecting the environment seriously and we invest around £1 million a day in improving and maintaining our networks.

 We also know that customers want us to do more, especially to help protect the quality of our rivers such as the Usk.
-This is why we’re investing around £8 million to improve the way our assets work in New Inn.
+This is why we’re planning to invest around £8 million to improve the way our CSO located in Pont-y-felin Lane, Torfaen, operates.

-On this page you will find some information on the challenges we face and the £8 million investment we’re planning to make in the local area.
+On this page you will find some information on the challenges we face and our proposals for improving the CSO, along with information about how you can share your feedback on our plans.

 What’s the problem?